-You can spend a lot of time researching cord cutting.
+You can spend a lot of time researching antennas and cord cutting.
 Frankly, its a hot confusing mess so we have put this blog post together with quotes from reliable sources about cord cutting.

 Our goal is to give you the information we trust from reliable sources.
 From Consumer Reports to AARP: The Magazine you can get all the information you need below.